xabaras/logger-for-php/README.md

 ```

 ### Log file
-Based on the examples shown above the log file will be called myAppLog_2020-02-02.log and will look line this:
+Based on the examples shown above the log file will be called myAppLog_2020-02-02.log and will look like this:
 ```
 D/Home page [ 02/Feb/20 15:09:41 ]: Web app started!!!
 E/Login [ 02/Feb/20 15:10:35 ]: An exception occurred: Invalid credentials provided.